benpages/netlify_starter_site/src/blog/coffee-alternatives.md

 <img class="img-fw" src="/assets/blog/coffee-alternatives.jpg" alt="best coffee alternatives for energy">

-In this article, you will discover 10 healthy coffee alternatives, both caffeinated and non-caffeinated.
+In this article, you will discover 10 healthy alternatives to coffee, both caffeinated and non-caffeinated.

-You may be wondering: "How can I get energy without coffee?".
-You'll discover that coffee isn't the only beverage you can have in the morning to wake up.
+There are many drinks that you can drink to wake up and feel energized other than coffee.
+They are just as fun to prepare, taste just as great, and spare you from some of the unpleasant side effects of coffee consumption.

-In fact, many people find coffee too acidic, too caffeinated, or just not their style.
-Here's what they drink instead:
+Ready to replace your morning's beverage of choice?
+Let's dive in with the first alternative (it's one of our team's favorites).

-## **1. Matcha**
+## 1. Matcha

 Matcha is a powdered green tea.
 The Japanese have been drinking it for centuries.